WPM-Projects/MCServerCreator/README.md

 The program has the following features:
 - Auto Updating available servers

+# How to report an issue
+To report an issue you can create a ticket in the issues tab of this project!

 # Supported Versions
 Here is a list of all supported Server Versions:
 - v-1.17